chr211/cyberTRIP/README.md

 The user interface had a few of its own challenges, particularly in terms of creating a design that was both user-friendly and capable of displaying diverse types of information.
 Prior knowledge of JavaScript and MongoDB was utilized to develop an interface that was simple to interact with.
 It was found that some technologies like Flask and Jinja were needed.
-Although we all knew Python and basic web programming, learning flask was crucial.
+Although prior Python and basic web programming was known, learning flask was crucial.
 It was necessary to learn because it’s fundamental tool for automated handling of web sessions, requests, and responses and routing them to the Python code so that the correct html templates can be displayed.
 It was also discovered that a tool called Gunicorn to manage web requests on the AWS server was needed.